wodrichw/HIVENet/README.md

         - If any of them are bad (the back/side of your head, poor lighting, etc.), you have the option to retake them.
         - If they are mostly of the front of your face with slight adjustments in angle, you may hit submit.
     - Wait for the web interface to redirect to the page you saw at the very beginning before moving to Terminal (2)
-    - Note: You can view the terminal for actions take upon image capture if you wish
+    - Note: You can view the terminal for actions taken upon image capture if you wish

-- Terminal (2) Interact after image capture
+- Terminal (2) Interact with after image capture
     - Run <em> python recognize.py </em>
     - Upon doing this, your face will be recognized on the system
     - This step is just to confirm you are who the computer thinks you are and is not necessary